juyeana/pseudolocalizer/README.md

     text direction: ltr | rtl

 ### Note
-Chromium is currently used as a default browser, and no option to choose different browsers is available at this point.
+Chromium is used as a default browser.
 The default size of the browser viewport is 800 x 600.
 To change the viewport in full view mode, open up browser DevTools and click on the Toggle device toolbar: shortcut for windows Ctrl+Shift+J and then Ctrl+Shift+M twice.